leinson/where-we-dine/README.md

 ### Page and account management

-- Remove own reviews
-- Remove own account

-- Admin right to remove anyone’s review, account, or any restaurant
+- Admin right to remove anyone’s account and any restaurant

 ### Organizing and search features